 Atlas Primer is a speech server that is intended to make the learning environment more flexible.
 More information can be found at Atlas Primer (https://www.atlasprimer.com/).

-Á The smart web can you find information, technical tools and smart device (https://www.snjallvefjan.is/).
+Á The smart web can you find information, technical tools and smart devices (https://www.snjallvefjan.is/).

-With Natural Reader you can convert text, PDF documents and other templates into spoken language (https://www.naturalreaders.com/).
+With Natural Reader can text, PDF documents and other templates be converted into spoken language (https://www.naturalreaders.com/).

 Useful sites